jxm-analytics/metrolinx-asset-strategy-case/README.md

 ## Project Objective

-To help asset managers at Metrolinx make better investment decisions by classifying 26 properties across four asset types (Industrial, Residential, Office, and Retail) using:
+To help asset managers at a **public infrastructure agency** make better investment decisions by classifying 26 properties across four asset types (Industrial, Residential, Office, and Retail) using:

 - Return on Investment (ROI)
 - Capital Expenditure (CapEx)
 - Tenant Satisfaction

 The dashboard is designed to simulate a real estate portfolio review tool that flags properties as:
 - Acquire More
 - Hold / Monitor
 - Consider Selling

 ---

 ## Tools and Techniques Used

 - **Power BI**: Data modeling, dashboard design, and interactive visuals
 - **DAX**: Custom logic for ROI classification, thresholds, and risk segmentation
 - **Excel**: Preprocessing of raw metrics and structuring of base tables

 ---